Introducing the Slide Area

 - Gridlines: A grid of evenly spaced dots appears directly on the slide and help you position slide objects.
 Learn more about Gridlines in PowerPoint 2010.

 - Guides: A pair of horizontal and vertical lines intersecting at the middle of the slide.
 You can also add more guides as required.
 Learn more about Guides in PowerPoint 2010.

-This is the grey area behind the slide -- although any objects you place here can be edited and animated, they won't show up in Slide
+This is the grey area behind the slide, although any objects you place here can be edited and animated, they won't show up in Slide Show view.

-This makes the Workspace a convenient place to store stuff that you might want to use later -- or maybe a slide objects animates from the Slide Workspace into the actual Slide!
-Also any sound objects you place in the Workspace plays -- fortunately, sound is only heard and not seen!
+This makes the Workspace a convenient place to store stuff that you might want to use later, or maybe a slide object animates from the Slide Workspace into the actual Slide!
+Also any sound objects you place in the Workspace plays, fortunately, sound is only heard and not seen!

 Figure 3 shows a slide that has objects within the actual Slide and in the extended Slide Workspace.